gonzaotc/gonzaotc/README.md

 Hello!
-Im an Informatics Engineering student from Argentina and trainee frontend-developer at Valtech.
+Im an Informatics Engineering student from Argentina and frontend developer at Valtech.

-My tech skills are
-mainly JavaScript, jQuery, CSS, Sass, Html, C, data structures and Pascal.
+My tech skills are mainly JavaScript, jQuery, CSS, Sass, Html, C, data structures and Pascal.

 Im currently learning React, Node and Typescript.